Casting the Runes: Adaptations

 The 1957 film Night of the Demon (directed by Jacques Tourneur) is an adaption of this story.
 In this version, the central character is called Dr John Holden (played by Dana Andrews).
 Holden is an American psychologist who arrives in Britain around the same time that a person who planned to expose occultist Julian Karswell (Niall MacGinnis) as a charlatan only to meet their death.
 Holden comes to discover that Karswell's powers are real and that he has put a curse on Holden.

 The story has been adapted twice for British television.
-The first was in 1968 as an episode of the anthology series Mystery and Imagination (Season 3, episode 1, 1968) with John Fraser as Dunning and Robert Eddison as Karswell.
-In 1979, the story was adapted again as Casting the Runes, an episode of ITV Playhouse (Season 11, episode 9).
+The first was in 1968 as an episode of the anthology series Mystery and Imagination (season 3, episode 1, 1968) with John Fraser as Dunning and Robert Eddison as Karswell.
+In 1979, the story was adapted again as Casting the Runes, an episode of ITV Playhouse (season 11, episode 9).
 In the 1979 version, the central protagonist is a woman, Prudence Dunning (played by Jan Francis), the producer of an investigative television programme which is critical of an occultist named Karswell (played by Iain Cuthbertson), and soon finds that Karswell has a curse put upon her.
 No complete copies of the 1968 version are known to exist, but the 1979 version has been released on DVD.

 "Casting the Runes" has also been adapted several times for radio.
 The first was in 1947 by CBS for their radio series Escape.
 On 21 April 1951, Saturday Matinee presented a version of "Casting the Runes" for the BBC Home Service with Roger Delgado as Harrington.
-CBS produced a second version of "Casting the Runes" in 1974 for their CBS Radio Mystery Theater show.
+CBS produced a second version of "Casting the Runes", titled "This Will Kill You", on 4 March 1974 for their CBS Radio Mystery Theater show.
 In 1981, BBC Radio 4 produced a loose adaptation called "The Hex" written by Gregory Evans.
 In December 2000, a dramatisation of "Casting the Runes" by Robin Brooks aired on BBC Radio 4's programme The Red Room; directed by Clive Brill, it starred Sean Baker as Dunning.
 In December 2018, BBC Radio 4's 15 Minute Drama aired a series entitled The Haunting of M. R. James featuring an adaptation of "Casting the Runes" written by Neil Brand and directed by David Hunter; it starred Mark Gatiss as M. R. James, John Bowler as Dunning; and Ewan Bailey as Karswell.